anand-imcm/proteomics-ML-workflow/README.md

   - `main.output_prefix` : [String] Analysis ID.
 This will be used as prefix for all the output files.

-> [!IMPORTANT]
+> [!WARNING]
-> It is preferable to choose just one dimensionality reduction method when utilizing dimensionality reduction in conjunction with ML models.
-The `skip_ML_models` option should be `true` while applying multiple dimensionality reduction methods.
+> It is recommended to select only one dimensionality reduction method when using it alongside ML models.
+Set the `skip_ML_models` option to `true` if applying multiple dimensionality reduction methods.
+If `skip_ML_models` is `false` while using multiple dimensionality reduction methods, the pipeline will automatically select one of the output files from the dimensionality reduction step for classification.
+[Not recommended]

 > [!TIP]
 > User can run multiple dimensionality reduction methods on the input dataset, and skip the ML models and directly, view the pdf report and access the results.